Applied Archaeology (MA)

 To be eligible for Applied Archaeology at Leiden University, you must meet the following admission requirements.

-- Have an average of 7.0 in the BA2 and 3 ánd followed the SPOC Academic Skills OR
+- An average of 7.0 in the BA2 and 3 ánd passed the course Archaeological Research Design, ór

 Applicants who have a bachelor’s degree from a university, equivalent to the level of a Dutch academic bachelor’s degree in Archaeology, but with a lack of specific archaeological knowledge or skills which can be obtained within max 1 year, will be admitted to the master after completing a pre-master's programme of max.
 60 credits in the time set for the programme.